 Whether you are a retailer, a brand, or a grocer, in-store media is a staple of your marketing campaigns.
 But in the growing ether of online and e-commerce, you may question its place and whether it’s a sound investment.
-Before you rush to rip it out of your stores, here’s a breakdown of in-store media and how it drives revenues in your stores.
+Indeed retail media networks online seem to be all the rage, with retailers diving head-first into the growing opportunity.
+However, with 80% of retail purchases still happening in-store, physical retail media can have a significant role to play.
+Here’s a breakdown of in-store media and how it drives revenues in your stores.

 In-store media refers to all the displays within your physical retail environment.
 It serves one of 3 primary functions: wayfinding, promotion or branding.
 The type of media used can vary from printed signage to digital displays and pop-up experiences.